 - Pour batter into the prepared loaf pan and bake 60-70 minutes, or until a knife inserted in the center comes out moist but clean.
 If you see wet batter, bake for a few more minutes, tenting the top with foil if it’s getting too brown.

 - Cool bread in the pan on cooling rack for 20-30 minutes.
 Remove loaf from pan and place back on cooling rack to cool completely.
-Slice and serve or for best results, wrap tightly with plastic wrap and refrigerate overnight.
+Slice and serve or for best results, wrap tightly with plastic wrap and let stand at room temperature overnight.
 Then slice, toast and serve warm with butter.

 - You can make this recipe with as little as 5 ounces of shredded zucchini and up to 10.
 If you like your Zucchini Banana Bread very dense and moist like I do, use the full 10 ounces of shredded zucchini, use less if you like a more delicate texture.